openlibraryenvironment/reshare-doc/doc/2019-12-16--integration-notes.md

 Item Identifiers (field `selectedItemBarcode`) are _not_ pulled in from the supplier ILS, since we don't want librarians to have to obtain a specific copy of a sought instance.
 Instead the barcode is supposedly pulled in by a check-in action in UI.
 (However, when I have tried this checkin process myself, the barcode does not seem to get added to the patron-request object.)

 Note that we do not obtain item-IDs via Z39.50, only locations and call-numbers.
-THerefore, Z39.50-server configutation of a ReShare node is irrelevant for the purpose of obtaining and displaying item IDs.
+Therefore, Z39.50-server configutation of a ReShare node is irrelevant for the purpose of obtaining and displaying item IDs.

 ### Bibliographic records